 4. Dover Street Market

-Dover Street is certainly worth a visit, even though the gear on sale here isn’t always affordable for ordinary guys like us.
-This famous boutique, which oozes with charm and originality, provides a multi-brand experience featuring garments from some of the world’s most prestigious designers.
+Dover Street Market is certainly worth a visit, though the gear on sale here isn’t always affordable for regular folk like us.
+This famous boutique (not a market, despite the name) which oozes with charm and originality, provides a multi-brand experience featuring garments from some of the world’s most prestigious designers.
 Balenciaga, Alaïa, Calvin Klein, Comme des Garçons, Loewe, Nina Ricci, Celine, and Hussein Chalayan are just a few of the labels to be found at this unusual store in the heart of Mayfair.
 A trip to Dover Street Market is a great experience for all fashionistas.

 The best London department stores

 No London shopping guide would be complete without Harrods.
-It’s one of Europe’s most famous department stores and an absolute must for anyone on a shopping trip to London.
-Harrods occupies an impressive traditional building in the heart of Knightsbridge and has more than one million square feet of retail space dedicated to clothing, accessories and gifts.
+It’s possibly Europe’s most famous department store, if not the world’s, and an absolute must for anyone on a shopping trip to London.
+Harrods occupies an impressive traditional building in the heart of Knightsbridge and has more than one million square feet of retail space dedicated to clothing, accessories, and gifts.
 It carries the major national and international brands as well as housing a food hall and an unusual art exhibition.

 I would recommend allowing yourself plenty of time to explore this department store with its inimitable exotic design and atmosphere.
-You can purchase some great souvenirs here, for example the famous Harrods shopper bags.
-There can be no better memento of a shopping trip to London!
+You can purchase some great souvenirs here, for example, the famous Harrods shopping bags.
+There can be no better souvenir of a shopping trip to London!

 - Price: ££ – £££££

 - Address: 87-135 Brompton Road, Knightsbridge